-Gherkin gives us a lightweight structure for documenting examples of the behavior our stakeholders want, in a way that it can be easily understood both by the stakeholders and by Cucumber.
+Gherkin gives us a lightweight structure for documenting examples of the behavior our stakeholders want, in a way that's easily understood both by the stakeholders and by Cucumber.
 Although we can call Gherkin a programming language,4 its primary design goal is human readability, meaning you can write automated tests that read like documentation.
 Here's an example:

-Download gherkin_basics/sample.feature
+gherkin basics/01/sample.feature